AI AGENTS

 • Enabled expansion into multi-step and automated workflows

-This work laid the foundation for transforming AI from a command-based system into a collaborative partner where users stay in control as automation increases.
+Impact: laid the foundation for evolving AI from a command-based system into a collaborative partner where users remain in control as automation increases.

 Previous